Graphic Design: Color Gradient Guide

 Advanced Applications

 Combining multiple gradient layers often makes for an immersive experience.
-Just remove the image’s original background with this online background remover and start tweaking each layer’s opacity.
+Just remove the image’s original background with Removal.AI and start tweaking each layer’s opacity.

 Best used in: